Patater/modern-cmake/chapters/packages/ROOT.md

 to attempt to find ROOT.
 If you don't have your paths set up, you can pass `-DROOT_DIR=$ROOTSYS/cmake` to find ROOT.
 (But, really, you should source `thisroot.sh`)

-## The simple but wrong way
+## The too-simple way

-ROOT provides a utility to set up a ROOT project, which you can activate using `include(${ROOT_USE_FILE})`.
+ROOT [provaides a utility](https://root.cern.ch/how/integrate-root-my-project-cmake) to set up a ROOT project, which you can activate using `include(${ROOT_USE_FILE})`.
 This will automatically make ugly global variables for you.
 It will save you a little time setting up, and will waste massive amounts of time later if you try to do anything tricky.
 As long as you aren't making a library, it's probably fine for simple scripts.
 Includes and flags are set globally, but you'll still need to link to `${ROOT_LIBRARIES}` yourself.

 Here's what it would look like: